roadrunner-server/roadrunner/README.md

 rr.Container.Register(service.ID, &service.Service{})
 ```

-Your service should work now.
-In addition you can create your own RPC adapters which are available via commands or from PHP using Goridge:
+Your service should now work.
+In addition, you can create your own RPC adapters which are available via commands or from PHP using Goridge:

 ```golang
 // in Init() method